 - Scheduling Content To Your Own Boards: to automate the content your own Pinterest audience sees.

 - Scheduling Content to Group Boards: to automate pinning to group boards where you will gain access a wider audience than your own.

 One last thing before we get started, I’d like to recommend something to you that will REALLY make a difference for you: The Perfect Pin.

-This incredibly affordable course (only $9 — it’s a steal for the huge amount of value you get!) will walk you through creating viral pins that drive a ton of traffic to your site.
+This free course will walk you through creating viral pins that drive a ton of traffic to your site.
 I took this course myself and my Pinterest results went through the roof.